krsoninikhil/cloud-clipboard/README.md

 Cloud Clipboard shares the data on clipboard across your devices.
 So it allows to copy on one device and paste on another.

-Currently supported platforms: Linux, Android
+Currently supported platforms: Linux, Windows, Android

 # Setup